 In spinal muscular atrophy type 2 (intermediate form, or Dubowitz disease), symptoms usually manifest between 3 and 15 months of age; < 25% of affected children learn to sit, and none walk or crawl.
 Children have flaccid muscle weakness and fasciculations, which may be hard to see in young children.
 Deep tendon reflexes are absent.
 Dysphagia may be present.
 Most children are confined to a wheelchair by age 2 to 3 years.
 The disorder is often fatal in early life, frequently resulting from respiratory complications.
 However, progression can stop spontaneously, leaving children with permanent, nonprogressive weakness and a high risk of severe scoliosis and its complications.

-Spinal muscular atrophy type 4 (late-onset) can be recessive, dominant, or X-linked, with adult onset (age 30 to 60 years) and slow progression of primarily proximal muscle weakness and wasting.
+Spinal muscular atrophy type 4 (late-onset) can be inherited as a recessive, dominant, or X-linked genetic disorder, with adult onset (age 30 to 60 years) and slow progression of primarily proximal muscle weakness and wasting.
 Differentiating this disorder from amyotrophic lateral sclerosis that involves predominantly lower motor neurons may be difficult.

 Diagnosis of SMAs